stratum/stratum/stratum/hal/bin/barefoot/README.md

 is loaded at runtime).

 The `stratum_bf` bazel target is designed for the latest Barefoot SDE.
-You can set up the SDE version by using `--define` flag if you need to build with oldder version (e.g. 8.9.2).
+You can set up the SDE version by using `--define` flag if you need to build with older version (e.g. 8.9.2).

 ```
 bazel build //stratum/hal/bin/barefoot:stratum_bf [--define sde_ver=8.9.2]